indigo-ag/pcse/doc/pcse_intro.rst

 * the `pydispatch` module obtained from http://pydispatcher.sourceforge.net/ which is distributed under a BSD style license.

-* The `traitlets` module which was taken and adapted from the `IPython` project (https://ipython.org/) which are distributed under a BSD style license.
-A PCSE specific version of `traitlets` was created and is available `here <https://pypi.org/project/traitlets-pcse/>`_

 See the project pages of both projects for exact license terms.